TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replica-monitor.md

 **Issue:** The *Replica lag* metric shows a lag of up to 5 minutes even when there is no load on the master and the replica is up to date.

-The *Replica lag* metric is calculated as
+The *Replica lag* metric is calculated as:

    ```SQL
    SELECT EXTRACT(EPOCH FROM now() - pg_last_xact_replay_timestamp());